 If we have a purpose that is beyond ourselves then we must work with other liked minded groups.
-We can no longer afford to think that we can be changemakers on our own - our potential impact is enhanced by partnerships.
+We can no longer afford to think that we can be change-makers on our own - our potential impact is enhanced by partnerships.
 This means searching for the smallest area of common ground and then working to enlarge it as we work together.

 We must also be prepared not to demonise or exclude others.
-This starts by being bold, letting go our fear and taking a simple step to reach out to the "other" whoever that other may be: honest dialogue can lead to insights and understanding which are needed if we want to work together to create lasting peace and justice for everyone.
+This starts by being bold, letting go our fear and taking a simple step to reach out to the "other" whoever that other may be: honest dialogue can lead to insights and understanding which are needed if we want to work together to create lasting peace and social justice for everyone.

+Connecting is at the heart of human existence - we have an innate longing to be connected with others in meaningful relationships.
 If we want to change the world for the better and impact on world needs, then we have to take enough time to hear in silence, that still small voice inside each of us.
-My own experience is that it is from that connection with silence that all the other connections grown.
-In silence we can discover our calling, find grace to change our character, develop capabilities beyond ourselves and grow in our commitment to work with others and be changemakers.
+My own experience is that it is from that connection with silence that all the other connections can grow.
+In silence we can discover our calling, find grace to change our character, develop capabilities beyond ourselves and grow in our commitment to work with others and be change-makers.